krishnanlab/geneplexus_app/README.md

  - Training the model and generate the results
  - Creating Docker containers to deploy on the cloud

+The GenePlexus method has been extensively benchmarked in the Bioinformatics article titled Supervised learning is an accurate method for network-based gene classification.
+The code-base used to reproduce the results in that manuscript are found at https://github.com/krishnanlab/GenePlexus.

 For more information or help contact us at help[at]geneplexus.net